v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 20. Go to **Production control \> Manufacturing execution \> Job card device**.

-    >[!Note] Not the **Setup** group from the previous excercise.
+    > **NOTE** Please do not use the **Setup** group from the previous excercise.
 Use the search box on the navigation bar to locate the Job card device form.

 21. In the **Personnel number** field, enter or select **069**.